Life in prison for Oregon man in Reno Zombie Crawl killing

 Police said when Hernandez was taken into custody he initially said his name was Arthur Fleck, the character who became the Batman villain played by Joaquin Phoenix in the 2019 movie the “Joker.”

-Hernandez, who previously had lived in Reno, moved to Klamath Falls, Oregon prior to the shooting, police said.
+Hernandez, who previously had lived in Reno, moved to Klamath Falls, Oregon, prior to the shooting, police said.